New Time Tracker for Azure DevOps- track developer hours directly inside work items. No ghosted hours. Learn More

 Have you worked with companies in San Francisco or California before? +

-How do you handle CCPA and CPRA compliance for California clients? +
+How do you handle CCPA and CPRA data requirements for California clients? +

 What industries do you serve in the San Francisco market? +